Transformational

 What does it look like to live fully?

-a love of living?
+What is the felt sense for a love of living?

-For more than a decade I have worked as an clinical social worker and supervisor at community behavioral health centers providing comprehensive services for neurodiverse people diagnosed with behavioral health disorders, living with chronic health conditions, and disability.
+Since 2012 I have worked as an clinical social worker and supervisor at community behavioral health centers providing comprehensive services for neurodiverse people diagnosed with behavioral health disorders, living with chronic health conditions, and disability.
 My work and lived experience as a survivor informs me on the importance of the quality of connection with friends, family members, providers, peers, and natural supports.
 Our relationships are critical for community care and prevention.

-As an integrative practitioner, I am here to help navigate difficult circumstances, emotional distress, and extreme states often labeled as a "dysfunction", "disorder", or "mental illness" including:
+distress, and extreme states often labeled as a "dysfunction", "disorder", or "mental illness" including:

 I offer knowledge and experience with an integrated approach for healing and recovery to transform the harms of social neglect, isolation, betrayal, and disconnection.
 I am here for you to undo unwanted aloneness.
 You deserve to be free to live your life fully.
 Together we will bare witness to your truth.